zbmike/safekeep-fullstack-interview/README.md

 ## About this project
 Seems like you're trying out for a position at Safekeep or you've found this and would like to apply.
 Fork this repo and give it a go. ;)

-Your goal is to create a simple CRUD application.
+Your goal is to create a simple CRD application.

 The GIF below will show you what needs to be done.
 The input fields will be a person's name, surname and hours of participation - calculate the participation percentage afterwards.
 Create a table and pie chart for us to visualize the data.
 You can use any library for the visualizations/charting, we suggest react-charts or react-apex-charts.
 Styling is up to you - the more pleasureful it is the more pleasing it will be to us. <b> Your project doesn't need to look identical to the GIF below.</b>  However, the design should be responsive for mobile and web applications (see the GIF).